vitorlimalavor/gdown-proxy/README.md

 Download a large file from Google Drive.
 If you use curl/wget, it fails with a large file because of the security warning from Google Drive.
+Proxy support has been added.

 ## Installation